John the Russian: Life

-Youth
+Early life and military service

-St. John the Russian was born in approximately 1690 in the Cossack Hetmanate, in the Russian Tsardom.
-Having come of age, he was recruited to the army of Peter the Great and took part in the Russo-Turkish War (1710–1711).
-During the war, he was taken prisoner and sold as a slave to the head of the Turkish cavalry who lived in Ürgüp in Cappadocia in Central Turkey.
+John the Russian was born around 1690 in the Cossack Hetmanate, in the Russian Tsardom.
+Having come of age, he was recruited in the army of Peter the Great and took part in the Russo-Turkish War (1710–1711).
+During the war, he was taken prisoner and sold as a slave to the head of the Ottoman cavalry who lived in Ürgüp in Cappadocia (modern-day central Turkey).